DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ansible_Puppet_Chef.md

 - Even without automation tools, it is best to have standard configuration management practices.
     - When a change is made, save the config as a text file and place it in a shared folder
         - A standard naming system like (*hostname_yyyymmdd)* might be used.
         - There are flaws to this system, as an engineer might forget to place the new config in the folder after making changes.
-Which one should be considered the “CORRECT” config?
+Which one should be considered the “correct” config?
         - Even if configurations are properly saved like this, it doesn’t guarantee that the configurations actually match the standard
 ---